NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/nsf-ncar.rst

     The number of processors needed can also be specified here.
 The full documentation for the `qsub` command can be found on `Adaptive Computing's <http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm>`_ website.

-    This will take a few minutes.
+    This may take a few minutes.
     When it completes, the terminal prompt will change to something like user@decNNNN.
+    Once you see this new prompt, your interactive job is active and you can move on to the next step in the instructions.

   .. dropdown:: Source Environment File